-6. Many States with minimal or no nuclear activities have concluded a small quantities protocol (SQP) to their comprehensive safeguards agreement.
-Under an SQP based on the original standard text10 submitted to the Board of Governors in 1974, the implementation of most of the safeguards procedures in Part II of a comprehensive safeguards agreement are held in abeyance as long as certain criteria are met.
-In 2005, the Board of Governors approved the revision11 of the standard text of the SQP.
+6. Many States with minimal or no nuclear activities have concluded a small quantities protocol (SQP) to their CSA.
+Under an SQP based on the original standard text9 submitted to the Board of Governors in 1974, the implementation of most of the safeguards procedures in Part II of a CSA are held in abeyance as long as certain criteria are met.
+In 2005, the Board of Governors approved the revision10 of the standard text of the SQP.
 This revision changed the eligibility criteria for an SQP, making it unavailable to a State with an existing or planned facility, and reduced the number of measures held in abeyance.
 Of particular importance is the fact that, under the revised standard text of the SQP, the requirement that the State provide the Agency with an initial inventory report and the Agency's right to carry out ad hoc and special inspections are no longer held in abeyance.